huaweicloud/terraform-provider-hcs/docs/resources/cce_node_pool.md

   Changing this parameter will create a new resource.

+* `storage` - (Optional, List, ForceNew) Specifies the disk initialization management parameter.
+  If omitted, disks are managed based on the DockerLVMConfigOverride parameter in extendParam.
+  This parameter is supported for clusters of v1.15.11 and later.
+  The [object](#cce_storage) structure is documented below.

+  Changing this parameter will create a new resource.

 * `runtime` - (Optional, String, ForceNew) Specifies the runtime of the CCE node pool.
 Valid values are as follows:
   - **docker**.
 If the cluster version is below v1.25, `runtime` is default to **docker**.
   - **containerd**.
 For clusters v1.25 and later, the default container runtime varies with the operating system.